-14. Faculty Council Chair Caroline Sweeting
+14. Faculty Council Chair Tonya Jordan

-\\ Must include the School Literacy Leadership Team for Read to Succeed ildhood Development and Academic Assistance Act (Act 135) Assurances le Ann §59-139-10 et seq.
+\\ Must include the School Literacy Leadership Team for Read to Succeed

+Early Childhood Development and Academic Assistance Act (Act 135) Assurances (S.C.
+Code Ann §59-139-10 et seq.
 (Supp.
-2004)) © Yes No N/A Academic Assistance, PreK-3 The school makes special efforts to assist children in PreK-3 who demonstrate a need for extra or alternative instructional attention (e.g., after-school homework help centers, individual tutoring, and group remediation). © O Yes No N/A Academic Assistance, Grades 4-12 The school makes special efforts to assist children in grades 4-12 who demonstrate a need for extra or alternative instructional attention (e.g., after-school homework help centers, individual tutoring, and group remediation). © (C) Yes No N/A Parent Involvement The school encourages and assists parents in becoming more involved in their children's education.
-Some examples of parental involvement initiatives include making special efforts to meet with parents at times more convenient for them; providing parents with their child's individual test results and an interpretation of the results; providing parents with information on the district's curriculum and assessment program; providing frequent, two way communication between home and school; providing parents an opportunity to participate on decision making groups; designating space in schools for parents to access educational resource materials; including parent involvement expectations as part of the principal's and superintendent's evaluations; and providing parents with information pertaining to expectations held for them by the school system, such as ensuring attendance and punctuality of their children.
-0 Yes No N/A Staff Development The school provides staff development training for teachers and administrators in the teaching techniques and strategies needed to implement the school/district plan for the improvement of student academic performance.
-The staff development program reflects requirements of Act 135, the EAA, and the National Staff Development Council's revised Standards for Staff Development.
-0 Yes No N/A Technology The school integrates technology into professional development, curriculum development, and classroom instruction to improve teaching and learning.
-0 Yes No N/A Innovation The school uses innovation funds for innovative activities to improve student learning and accelerate the performance of all students.
-0 Yes No N/A Collaboration The school (regardless of the grades served) collaborates with health and human services agencies (e.g., county health departments, social services departments, mental health departments, First Steps, and the family court system).
-0 Yes No N/A Developmental Screening The school ensures that the young child receives all services necessary for growth and development.
-Instruments are used to assess physical, social, emotional, linguistic, and cognitive developmental levels.
+2004)) (•) Yes Academic Assistance, PreK-3 C The school makes special efforts to assist children in PreK-3 who demonstrate a need for extra or alternative No instructional attention (e.g., after-school homework help centers, individual tutoring, and group remediation).
+C N/A • Yes Academic Assistance, Grades 4-12 О The school makes special efforts to assist children in grades 4-12 who demonstrate a need for extra or alternative No instructional attention (e.g., after-school homework help centers, individual tutoring, and group remediation). О N/A Parent Involvement (•) Yes The school encourages and assists parents in becoming more involved in their children's education.
+Some examples of parental involvement initiatives include making special efforts to meet with parents at times more convenient for No them; providing parents with their child's individual test results and an interpretation of the results; providing parents with information on the district's curriculum and assessment program; providing frequent, two way O N/A communication between home and school; providing parents an opportunity to participate on decision making groups; designating space in schools for parents to access educational resource materials; including parent involvement expectations as part of the principal's and superintendent's evaluations; and providing parents with information pertaining to expectations held for them by the school system, such as ensuring attendance and punctuality of their children. • Staff Development Yes The school provides staff development training for teachers and administrators in the teaching techniques and $^{\circ}$ strategies needed to implement the school/district plan for the improvement of student academic performance.
+The No staff development program reflects requirements of Act 135, the EAA, and the National Staff Development Council's С revised Standards for Staff Development.
+N/A 0 Yes Technology О The school integrates technology into professional development, curriculum development, and classroom No instruction to improve teaching and learning.
+O N/A O Yes Innovation C The school uses innovation funds for innovative activities to improve student learning and accelerate the No performance of all students. (•) N/A ◉ Collaboration Yes The school (regardless of the grades served) collaborates with health and human services agencies (e.g., county No health departments, social services departments, mental health departments, First Steps, and the family court system).
+N/A Yes Developmental Screening The school ensures that the young child receives all services necessary for growth and development.
+Instruments No are used to assess physical, social, emotional, linguistic, and cognitive developmental levels.
 This program normally is appropriate at primary and elementary schools, although screening efforts could take place at any location.
-0 Yes Half-Day Child Development The school provides half-day child development programs for four-year-olds (some districts fund full-day
+N/A Half-Day Child Development The school provides half-day child development programs for four-year-olds (some districts fund full-day